Click here for the Baja Experts!

 www.mexicoexpo.com www.bajaexpo.com

-BAHIA DE LOS ANGELES (GPS coordinates 28'95 N ~ 113'55 W) is located 42 miles south east of the Transpeninsular Highway (Baja Highway One), approximately 350 miles south of the U.S. border.
-The road is freshly paved (2006) and is an easy drive for almost any vehicle.
-Because of the easy access via the paved road, Bay of L.A. has always received its fair share of Baja aficionados.
+BAHIA DE LOS ANGELES (GPS coordinates 28'95 N ~ 113'55 W) is located 42 miles south east of Baja Highway One approximately 350 miles south of the U.S. border.
+The road was re-paved again in 2008 and is an easy drive for almost any vehicle.
+Because of the easy access via the paved road Bay of L.A. has always received its fair share of Baja aficionados.

-As the Baja traveler drives the last few miles towards Bahia de los Angeles, the Sea of Cortez and the offshore islands explode into view.
-This is one of the most spectacular vistas in all of Baja, and well worth a stop for photograph (up the small hill on the left side of the road).
-The town itself is laid out in somewhat of a haphazard manner, and aesthetically lacks the charm of some Baja cities.
+As the Baja traveler drives the last few miles down the road towards Bahia de los Angeles, the Sea of Cortez and the offshore islands explode into view.
+This is one of the most spectacular vistas in all of Baja and well worth a stop for photograph (up the small hill on the left side of the road).
+Bay of L.A. lacks the organized charm of many Baja villages.
 However, whatever this small town lacks in manmade beauty, nature has more than made up for with the incredible scenery of the surrounding mountains, seas, and the dramatic islands floating just offshore.

-This remote village has changed some, but not significantly, since the Diaz family opened their small hotel here in 1963.
-Those were the 'golden years' of Bahia de los Angeles, when the waters off shore were flooded many different kinds of fish, and offshore 'boils' were the norm, rather than the exception.
+This remote village has changed some, but not significantly, since the Papa Diaz and his wife opened their small hotel here in 1963.
+When they first arrived in the area they slept under a mesquite tree near the Sea of Cortez and used newspapers for blankets (this story was told by Mrs. Diaz to Carolina, who runs the amazing museum in town).
+The raw beauty of Bahia de los Angeles, coupled with the Diaz' imagination, charisma and hard work soon led to their quaint oceanfront hotel.
+It's still there today, hosting fishermen and Baja adventurers from near and far.
+Those were the 'golden years' of Bahia de los Angeles when the waters off shore were flooded many different kinds of fish and offshore 'boils' were the norm, rather than the exception.

 L.A.
-Bay still maintains a unique and desirable charm, and the fishing is finally improving after years of long-line abuse.
-This isolated village does offer basic supplies such as gasoline, beer, ice, and food items.
-And the small market on the right side of the road, Market Lizeth, has 2 telephones which are usually working during the store's open hours from 9 a.m. to 9 p.m. at 10 pesos per minute.
+Bay still maintains a unique and desirable charm and the fishing is usually good.
+As a matter of fact, the town's economy relies heavily on fishing, squiding and shrimping.
+This isolated village offers basic supplies such as gasoline, beer, ice and food.
+And the small market on the right side of the road, Market Lizeth, has telephones which are usually working during the store's open hours from 9 a.m. to 9 p.m.
+On the other side of the street Islas Market offers Internet access, tampons, tequila and a whole lot more.

 Boaters will have no problem launching off of the three boat ramps in town.
-Exploring the islands is spectacular!
+Exploring the half dozen offshore islands can be spectacular!

-Bahia de los Angeles is perfect for travelers who want to experience a true Baja adventure, but who don't want to stray too far from the blacktop!
+Bahia de los Angeles is perfect for travelers who want to experience a true Baja adventure, but who don't want to stray too far from the blacktop.
+The town's zip code is 22890.

-Mission San Borja is a nice excursion located 23 miles south of the L.A.
+Mission San Borja is a tough off-road excursion located 23 miles south of the L.A.
 Bay paved road.
-Check out our MISSION SECTION for more general information on Baja's missions.
+Plan on a full day for this amazing offroad adventure!

 PUNTA SAN FRANCISQUITO is a Baja hideaway not often visited by the average Baja explorer.
-Located about 75 miles south of Bahia de los Angeles, Punta San Francisquito is one of the best places in Baja to really drop out!
+Located about 75 miles south of Bahia de los Angeles, Punta San Francisquito is one of the best places in Baja to really drop out.
+Long on character and short on conveniences, it's one of Carlos Fiesta's favorite places in Baja!

 L.A.
 Bay shares the same arid climate as SAN FELIPE.
 An average of only 2 inches of rain falls here per year.
 And there are times when the area goes years without any rain!

-Bahia de los Angeles was one of the coastal stops for Carlos Fiesta on his 2,000 mile BAJA CIRCUMNAVIGATION!
+Bahia de los Angeles was one of the coastal stops for Carlos Fiesta on his 2,200 mile SOLO BAJA CIRCUMNAVIGATION!
+It was near the end of his trip and the perfect place to spend the night.

 If you would like to see what Bahia de los Angeles, Punta San Francisco and the offshore islands looks like FROM SPACE check it out!